-Many filmmakers get very overwhelmed when they start thinking about a film business plan for their independent feature.
-If you hate asking permission to become successful in your own film business, then make sure to check out my buddy Tom Malloy’s business plan template.
+Many filmmakers get overwhelmed when comes to raising money.
+If that describes you, then make sure to check out my buddy Tom Malloy’s business plan template.
 Unlike the majority of templates out there, Tom keeps his simple.
 The template will help you quickly finish your film business plan so you can focus on the next steps of the process.